-In this tutorial, I will show you how to display Facebook page posts on website using PHP.
+Previously, we learned how to display Facebook page videos on your website using PHP.

 Our code in this tutorial will allow you to automatically display your Facebook page posts on your website using PHP.
-Create and edit your posts on Facebook and any changes will also be reflected on your website.
+The integration process is straightforward, and once it's done, you can create and edit your posts on Facebook, and any changes will also be reflected on your website.

 Overview

-Our code for today will get any type of post like videos, statuses, or pictures from your Facebook page using Facebook Graph API.
+Our code for today will get any posts like videos, statuses, or pictures from your Facebook page using Facebook Graph API.
+We will beautifully display these posts or contents on a webpage (assuming it is your website) with Bootstrap.

-If you’re not yet familiar with this awesome front-end framework, see our step-by-step Bootstrap tutorial here.
-It is also responsive so it’s one advantage for mobile devices.
+See our step-by-step Bootstrap tutorial if you’re not yet familiar with this awesome front-end framework.
+It is also responsive, so it’s one advantage for mobile devices.

 Don’t want to code?